H-1B Responsibilities Overview

 - Professional degree and skill

-- Evidence that position to be filled requires professional skills and is temporary
+- Evidence that the position to be filled requires professional skills and is temporary

 Possible income from U.S. sources